Cuvantul-Zilei/wordle-nuxt/README.md

-# wordlezin
+# wordle-nuxt

-wordlezin is an experiment and study project inspired by wordle and built with Nuxt.js and TypeScript.
+Wordle-nuxt is a learning experiment project inspired by wordle and built with Nuxt.js and TypeScript.

 ## Build Setup